-BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF AUSTIN:
+NOW, THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF AUSTIN:

-- The City supports legislation that does not prohibit sustainable growth and economic development within the contributing zone of the Aquifer, but balances development and protection of a precious and heavilyused resource; and - 2.
+- 1. The City supports legislation that does not prohibit sustainable growth and economic development within the contributing zone of the Aquifer, but balances development and protection of a precious and heavilyused resource; and - 2.
 The City supports legislation to restrict the TCEQ from issuing permits authorizing direct discharges of wastewater that do not maintain existing concentrations of nutrients during non-storm influenced conditions into the contributing zone of Aquifer; and

-3. The City encourages that, in the alternative, wastewater in the contributing zone of the Aquifer receives advanced wastewater treatment and be managed either by well-located, well-designed, and well-maintained disposal via a Texas Land Application Permit (TLAP), or by beneficial reuse of such effluent, or both, as the available and preferred alternatives to such restricted direct discharge.
+3. Consistent with Council policy, any wastewater discharged into in the contributing zone of the Edwards Aquifer should, at a minimum, receive advanced wastewater treatment and be managed by well-located, well-designed, and well-maintained disposal via a Texas Land Application Permit (TLAP), or by other beneficial reuse of such effluent, or both, as the available and preferred alternatives to such restricted direct discharge.

-ADOPTED:, 2011
+ADOPTED: March 24, 2011

-ATTEST:

-Shirley A. Gentry City Clerk
+ATTEST: VA Shirley A. G City1Clerk